 Scuba Diving in Punta Cana is one of the many activities that travelers can partake during their vacation.
-As a popular Caribbean beach destination it is no surprise that scuba diving is among the top things to do in Punta Cana.
-Whether a beginner or more experienced diver, these 3 tips will make planning a diving vacation much easier.
+As a popular beach destination it is no surprise that scuba diving is among the top things to do in Punta Cana.
+Whether you are a beginner or more experienced diver, these 3 tips will help you plan your dives in Punta Cana.

 1. Varying Ocean Conditions

 The Ocean and weather conditions in Punta Cana will vary by season.
-Late spring and summer are the best time for diving in Punta Cana.
-During these season, the Atlantic Ocean is calmer and visibility can reach up to 100 feet.
-Not to mention that the warm sunny weather is ideal to be out in the water.
-The winter season (Mid December to Early March) is known to have stronger currents and tides.
-The rougher ocean conditions are caused by the cold fronts moving from the North Atlantic.
-During the winter month’s dive shops in Punta Cana will organize dive trips to the south of the Island, as the Caribbean Sea will be calmer during winter months.
-Destinations such as Bayahibe and Saona Island are great locations to scuba dive year round.
+Late spring and summer are the best time to go scuba diving in Punta Cana.
+During the warmer months, the Atlantic Ocean is calmer and visibility can reach up to 100 feet.
+An added bonus is that the warm sunny months offer the perfect weather to be out in the water.
+The winter season (from Mid-December to Early March) is known to have stronger currents and tides.
+The change in ocean conditions are a direct result of the cold fronts moving from the North Atlantic south.
+During the winter month’s dive shops in Punta Cana will organize dive trips to the Caribbean side which is calmer in the winter.
+Destinations such as Bayahibe and Juan Dolio are great locations to scuba dive year round.

 3. Divers Experience Level

-If you are a diver with 400 plus dives who’s dove in the world’s most exotic dive destinations (Red Sea, Indonesia, Micronesia, etc…) then chances are that the diving in Punta Cana might not be up to par with what you are used to.
-If you are looking for adventure and quality dives, than your best bet are the wreck dives and smaller islands on the south-side of the Dominican Republic.
+If you are a diver with 400 plus dives who’s dove in the world’s most exotic dive destinations (Red Sea, Indonesia, Micronesia, etc) then chances are that the dives in Punta Cana might not be up to par with what you are used to.
+If you are looking for adventure and quality dives, then your best bet are the wreck dives and island national parks on the Caribbean Side.
 Or perhaps furthering your Dive Education with a Certification Course might be the perfect option.
-Maybe you are a scuba enthusiast who craves the meditative feelings of diving and is trying to get as much dive time as possible, then the convenience of local dive trips might be the best option.
-Whatever your preferences are, there is something for every diver in Dominican Republic.
+Maybe you are a scuba enthusiast who craves the sense of relaxation from diving whose goal is to spend as much time underwater as possible, then the convenience of local dive trips might be the perfect choice.
+Whatever your dive preferences are, with proper planning and preparation you’ll find that there is something for every diver visiting Punta Cana, Dominican Republic.